paulina-mile/paulina-mile.github.io/README.md

 - EuroSoTL website
 - Shining Spotlight on Scholarship website accessibility audit

+## Featured Project: Game Idea Generator

+This is a fun React app that generates random game ideas.
+Built with React and deployed using GitHub Pages.

+🔗 Live Demo
+📂 View Source on GitHub

 ## Contact
 # paulina-mile.github.io
 You can reach me at LinkedIn or GitHub.